mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/34_k8s-volumes-pv/README.md

-# Chapter 34: Kubernetes Volumes – Lab
+# Lab 34: Kubernetes Volumes – Lab

 ## Objective:
 Use PersistentVolumes and PersistentVolumeClaims.